-- The tourism sector has been witnessing a complete shutdown since the beginning of March, considering that companies operating in this sector continued to incur fixed and current expenses.
-PADICO has agreed to cease some of its operating activities in light of the accumulated losses during the previous years and the effects of the Corona pandemic. - PADICO's investments have been affected by the decision of the Central Bank of Jordan to postpone the distribution of dividends by Jordanian banks for the year 2019 until the issuance of the financial statements for the year 2020.
-PADICO owns shares in a bank listed in Amman Stock Exchange, and this affected its liquidity and cash flows for the upcoming period. - Decrease in the closing prices of local and international stock markets, led to the recognition of revaluation losses for financial assets at fair value through profit or loss and financial assets at fair value through other comprehensive income. - Decline in some subsidiaries' sales revenues compared to budgeted sales for the period as a result of deteriorating economic conditions in general and a decrease in the consumer's purchasing power, in addition to interruptions in production as a result of the shutdown, whether between cities or within them. - Difficulties in collecting some of the customers' receivables by the subsidiaries and increase in the number of bounced checks, which was reflected in the liquidity of the subsidiaries and their cash flows for the upcoming periods, this also affected the calculation of provision for expected credit losses.
+- The tourism sector witnessed a shutdown, considering that companies operating in this sector continued to incur fixed and current expenses.
+PADICO has agreed to cease some of its operating activities in light of the accumulated losses during the previous years and the effects of Covid-19. - Some subsidiaries' sales revenues declined compared to budgeted sales for the year as a result of deteriorating economic conditions in general and a decrease in the consumer's purchasing power, in addition to interruptions in production as a result of the shutdown, whether between cities or within them. - Difficulties in collecting some of the accounts receivable by the subsidiaries and increase in the number of bounced checks, which was reflected in the liquidity of the subsidiaries and their cash flows for the upcoming periods, this also affected the calculation of provision for expected credit losses.